If you have an announcement, or need to update your information, please contact the Biophysics office.

 Marc Mangel (MS '72) received a PhD in Applied Mathematics and Statistics from the University of British Columbia in 1978.
 Since 1980, he has been at the University of California (Davis 1980-1996; Santa Cruz 1996-) where he is currently Distinguished Research Professor of Mathematical Biology and conducts research in ecology and evolutionary biology, at the level of the cell and higher.
 Mangel was the Independent Scientific Expert witness in the case in the International Court of Justice "Whaling in the Antarctic: Australia v.
 Japan" in which the Court concluded that the Japanese special permit whaling program in the Southern Ocean contravened international law.
 In 2014, he received a DSc honoris causa from the University of Guelph.

-Recent graduate Gemma Comellas ('12) headed to Portland, where she works as a RET Design Engineer for the Intel Corporation.
+2012 graduate Gemma Comellas headed to Portland after earning her PhD, where she works as a RET Design Engineer for the Intel Corporation.

 2004 graduate Jee Hyun Choi has been working for the Center for Neuroscience at the Korea Institute of Science and Technology for about 9 years.
 She runs a Functional Mouse Brain Mapping lab and also teaches at the Department of Neuroscience at the University of Science and Technology in South Korea.